sebkirche/MarpaX-Languages-PowerBuilder/README.md

 MarpaX-Languages-PowerBuilder
 =============================

-PowerBuilder sources parsers based on Jeffrey Keglers's Marpa
+Parsers for different PowerBuilder sources files based on Jeffrey Keglers's Marpa.
+Work was done in collaboration with Nicolas Georges and with help from Jeffrey.